Bandwidth Inc. (NASDAQ:BAND) Expected to Announce Earnings of $0.04 Per Share

-Brokerages forecast that Bandwidth Inc. (NASDAQ:BAND) will announce earnings per share (EPS) of $0.04 for the current quarter, Zacks Investment Research reports.
-Four analysts have issued estimates for Bandwidth’s earnings, with the lowest EPS estimate coming in at $0.03 and the highest estimate coming in at $0.04.
-Bandwidth posted earnings of ($0.02) per share in the same quarter last year, which suggests a positive year-over-year growth rate of 300%.
-The business is scheduled to announce its next quarterly earnings report on Thursday, February 18th.
+Wall Street analysts forecast that Bandwidth Inc. (NASDAQ:BAND) will post earnings of $0.04 per share for the current quarter, Zacks Investment Research reports.
+Four analysts have made estimates for Bandwidth’s earnings, with the lowest EPS estimate coming in at $0.03 and the highest estimate coming in at $0.04.
+Bandwidth posted earnings per share of ($0.02) during the same quarter last year, which indicates a positive year-over-year growth rate of 300%.
+The business is expected to report its next quarterly earnings report on Thursday, February 18th.

-According to Zacks, analysts expect that Bandwidth will report full year earnings of $0.45 per share for the current year, with EPS estimates ranging from $0.45 to $0.46.
-For the next fiscal year, analysts anticipate that the firm will report earnings of $0.35 per share, with EPS estimates ranging from $0.21 to $0.51.
-Zacks’ earnings per share averages are an average based on a survey of research firms that follow Bandwidth.
+On average, analysts expect that Bandwidth will report full year earnings of $0.45 per share for the current fiscal year, with EPS estimates ranging from $0.45 to $0.46.
+For the next financial year, analysts anticipate that the firm will post earnings of $0.35 per share, with EPS estimates ranging from $0.21 to $0.51.
+Zacks’ earnings per share calculations are a mean average based on a survey of analysts that that provide coverage for Bandwidth.

-Bandwidth (NASDAQ:BAND) last posted its earnings results on Thursday, October 29th.
-The company reported $0.24 earnings per share for the quarter, topping analysts’ consensus estimates of ($0.12) by $0.36.
-Bandwidth had a positive return on equity of 0.86% and a negative net margin of 8.90%.
-The business had revenue of $84.80 million for the quarter, compared to analyst estimates of $75.49 million.
-During the same period in the previous year, the firm earned ($0.06) EPS.
-The firm’s revenue was up 39.0% compared to the same quarter last year.
+Bandwidth (NASDAQ:BAND) last issued its quarterly earnings data on Thursday, October 29th.
+The company reported $0.24 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of ($0.12) by $0.36.
+Bandwidth had a negative net margin of 8.90% and a positive return on equity of 0.86%.
+The firm had revenue of $84.80 million for the quarter, compared to analysts’ expectations of $75.49 million.
+During the same quarter in the prior year, the business earned ($0.06) EPS.
+The business’s quarterly revenue was up 39.0% on a year-over-year basis.

-In other Bandwidth news, General Counsel W. Christopher Matton sold 275 shares of the business’s stock in a transaction dated Monday, January 4th.
-The shares were sold at an average price of $157.45, for a total value of $43,298.75.
-Following the transaction, the general counsel now owns 10,523 shares in the company, valued at $1,656,846.35.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, CEO David A. Morken sold 90,270 shares of the business’s stock in a transaction dated Tuesday, December 29th.
-The shares were sold at an average price of $162.06, for a total transaction of $14,629,156.20.
-Following the completion of the transaction, the chief executive officer now owns 46,578 shares in the company, valued at approximately $7,548,430.68.
+In related news, General Counsel W. Christopher Matton sold 275 shares of the firm’s stock in a transaction that occurred on Monday, January 4th.
+The stock was sold at an average price of $157.45, for a total transaction of $43,298.75.
+Following the transaction, the general counsel now owns 10,523 shares in the company, valued at approximately $1,656,846.35.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, CEO David A. Morken sold 47,205 shares of the firm’s stock in a transaction that occurred on Wednesday, January 6th.
+The stock was sold at an average price of $148.63, for a total value of $7,016,079.15.
+Following the transaction, the chief executive officer now owns 53,273 shares in the company, valued at approximately $7,917,965.99.
 The disclosure for this sale can be found here.
-Insiders have sold 248,973 shares of company stock worth $40,730,555 over the last ninety days.
-Insiders own 11.05% of the company’s stock.
+Insiders sold a total of 248,973 shares of company stock worth $40,730,555 in the last ninety days.
+11.05% of the stock is owned by corporate insiders.

-Several hedge funds have recently added to or reduced their stakes in the business.
-Valeo Financial Advisors LLC lifted its stake in shares of Bandwidth by 2,264.7% in the 3rd quarter.
-Valeo Financial Advisors LLC now owns 402 shares of the company’s stock valued at $70,000 after purchasing an additional 385 shares in the last quarter.
-Nisa Investment Advisors LLC purchased a new stake in Bandwidth during the 3rd quarter worth approximately $79,000.
-Harvest Fund Management Co.
-Ltd acquired a new position in shares of Bandwidth in the 3rd quarter valued at approximately $108,000.
-Neo Ivy Capital Management purchased a new position in shares of Bandwidth during the 3rd quarter valued at approximately $117,000.
-Finally, Liberty One Investment Management LLC boosted its stake in shares of Bandwidth by 65.7% during the 3rd quarter.
-Liberty One Investment Management LLC now owns 772 shares of the company’s stock valued at $135,000 after buying an additional 306 shares during the last quarter.
-Hedge funds and other institutional investors own 86.75% of the company’s stock.
+A number of hedge funds have recently modified their holdings of BAND.
+BlackRock Inc. raised its holdings in shares of Bandwidth by 4.3% in the third quarter.
+BlackRock Inc. now owns 2,056,702 shares of the company’s stock worth $359,038,000 after acquiring an additional 84,002 shares during the last quarter.
+Vanguard Group Inc. grew its stake in Bandwidth by 32.5% in the second quarter.
+Vanguard Group Inc. now owns 1,691,133 shares of the company’s stock valued at $214,774,000 after acquiring an additional 414,818 shares during the period.
+Victory Capital Management Inc. grew its stake in Bandwidth by 7.2% in the third quarter.
+Victory Capital Management Inc. now owns 1,055,425 shares of the company’s stock valued at $184,245,000 after acquiring an additional 71,285 shares during the period.
+JPMorgan Chase & Co. boosted its position in shares of Bandwidth by 15.3% during the third quarter.
+JPMorgan Chase & Co. now owns 676,941 shares of the company’s stock worth $118,572,000 after buying an additional 89,638 shares during the period.
+Finally, FMR LLC boosted its position in shares of Bandwidth by 633.1% during the second quarter.
+FMR LLC now owns 634,880 shares of the company’s stock worth $80,629,000 after buying an additional 548,280 shares during the period.
+86.75% of the stock is owned by hedge funds and other institutional investors.

 About Bandwidth